-Trek downhill beside the Dudh Kosi River, with a final short climb to Lukla.
+Trek downhill beside the Dudh Kosi River with a short final climb to Lukla.

-This is the final day of our Everest trekking experience, as we descend, steeply at first, to the trail beside the Dudh Kosi.
-We cross the river a couple of times on bridges and after 2 hours reach the village of Monjo.
-Continuing our trek and descending more gradually, the valley becomes more enclosed as we pass Phakding.
-After a stop for lunch, we continue on the river's true left bank to Chopling (2660m) where we begin the final climb of the trip (the sting in the tail) with a 45 minute steady ascent up to the airstrip at Lukla.
+From Monjo the trail descends steeply, passing through Phakding and Chopling, to reach Chaumrikharka where we begin the final climb of the trip (the sting in the tail) with a 45 minute steady ascent up to the airstrip at Lukla.
 Arriving at this bustling airstrip settlement, we check in at our lodge and have some free time.
 In the evening we will no doubt have a party to celebrate the end of a great trek and to say goodbye to our trek crew.